 The Transit app has consistently gained popularity among passengers in Dunedin and Queenstown.
-From January 2023 to December 2024, the number of users increased by 40%, to 14,998 users.
+From January 2023 to December 2024, the number of users increased by 40%, growing from 10,683 to 14,998 users.

 Our passengers have also regularly provided feedback that the app makes using our services more predictable and pleasant.